Topical Talk

 We support you to have regular discussions about the world

 The most meaningful, lasting impact on children comes from in-depth, regular Topical Talk discussions.
-These build essential thinking and communication skills, and teach children to use these for engaging with the world in the ways they’ll need to in future work and as citizens.
+These build essential thinking and communication skills which students can use to engage with the world at school, in future work and as citizens.

 We enable you to offer the most impactful, exciting opportunities to students, have deeply rewarding teaching experiences, and invest in your development as transformative educators.